rajsinghtech/tailscale-gateway/site/docs/intro.md

 # Welcome to Tailscale Gateway Docs

-Tailscale Gateway is a Kubernetes operator that provisions and manages **Tailscale Exit Nodes** to expose cluster services and resources to your private Tailscale network.
+Tailscale Gateway is a Kubernetes operator that provisions and manages **Tailscale Nodes** to expose cluster services and resources to your private Tailscale network.

 These docs will help you: